 Canal Bridges and Canal Aqueducts; crossing valleys and rivers

 Wooden bridges were cheaper to build than masonry or brick bridges.
 They were used for footbridges at locks and sometimes for accommodation bridges.
 Cast iron bridges were used, especially around Birmingham.
-These bridges were built to a common elegant design.
-They were also used to take the towpath over the old loops when the North Oxford canal was shortened.
+These bridges were built to a common elegant design in Black Country iron foundries.

 Canal Swing and canal lift bridges